What is endometriosis: causes to recognise

 -

-It is often associated with pelvic venous congestion , abdominal swelling , a feeling of heaviness and constant tension in the lower abdominal area.
+It is often associated with pelvic venous congestion, abdominal bloating, a feeling of heaviness and continuous tension in the lower abdomen.

 From a psychological and functional point of view, many women report: